mdn/kuma/docs/localization.rst

 You can use ``ugettext`` or ``ungettext`` only in views or functions called from views.
 If the function will be evaluated when the module is loaded, then the string may end up in English or the locale of the last request!
-(We're tracking down that issue.)

 Examples include strings in module-level code, arguments to functions in class definitions, strings in functions called from outside the context of a view.
 To